polyas-voting/tie-resolution/py/README.md

-# Reference Implementation of Tie Resolution Verification
+# Reference Implementation of Tie Resolution Algorithm

 This folder contains simple implementation of the algorithm for tie resolution verification.